guildai/guild.ai/pages/reference/guildfile.md

     Use this value to perform tasks on a resolved resource.
 For example, to apply patches, compile source, etc.

+`warn-if-empty`
+: Log a warning when source doesn't resolve any files (boolean)

+    If true (default), Guild logs a warning message if the source fails to resolve files.
+Set this to `no` to disable warnings.

+`fail-if-empty`
+: Stop with an error when source doesn't resolve any files (boolean)

+    If true, Guild exits with an error message.
+By default, Guild logs a warning message (see `warn-if-empty` above).
+Set this attribute to `yes` to prevent a run from continuing if files aren't resolved by the source.

 `help`
 : A message to show the user if the resouce cannot be resolved (string)